 A Detailed Assessor's RMS profile plays an essential role in the assignment process as information contained in the profile assists with the matching of applications with appropriately skilled Detailed Assessors.
 It is important that Detailed Assessors ensure that their RMS profile is up to date and contains the following details:

 1. Expertise text: Please outline your expertise briefly.
 The following format is suggested "My major area of research expertise is in a, b, c.
-I also have experience in research q, r, s.
-I would also be able to assess in the areas of x, y, z.
-The research facilities and techniques I use are I, m, n."
+I have research experience in q, r, s.
+I would also be able to